 Sports betting units are the measure by which serious bettors monitor their success.
 Instead of using wins and losses or dollars wagered, units are a standard way of measuring how profitable a bettor has been.

 If you prefer to play a lot of underdogs on the moneyline in hockey or baseball, you are likely to have a poor win percentage, but you may be very profitable based on those underdog prices.

-The opposite can be true for those that prefer betting on favorites on the moneyline.
-By betting on favorites, you could win 60-percent of your games and still lose money because of the prices that you are laying.
+The opposite can be true for those that prefer betting on favorites on the moneyline at sportsbooks like Bet365 (check our Bet365 Review).
+By betting on favorites, you could win 60% of your games and still lose money because of the prices that you are laying.
 Managing units is important to maintaining a consistent bankroll.

 How Do You Calculate Units?

 Money management is the most important part of becoming a successful sports bettor, and it’s often the least talked about.
 Come up with your starting bankroll.
 That’s the money that you have put aside specifically for sports betting and nothing else.

 Your betting bankroll should not be tied to any other activities.
 Now divide that bankroll by 100.
 That number should be your starting unit size.